JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

 Must be one of `IDEA_APPLICATION` for Application (default), `IDEA_PROJECT` for Project, or `IDEA_MODULE` for Module scope.

 The plugin that contributes to the extension point will read those properties from the <path>plugin.xml</path> file.

+If extension implementations are filtered according to [](indexing_and_psi_stubs.md#dumb-mode), the base class should be marked with [`PossiblyDumbAware`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/PossiblyDumbAware.java) to highlight this.

 Base classes for extensions requiring a key: